The Department of Energy and Climate change (DECC) have produced a new consultation paper with regard to a new MRWS Mark 2 process. Click to download

 This aspect is that DECC now proposes that all County Councils will be excluded from the key decision making process!
 Cumbria Trust believes this is aimed at specifically excluding Cumbria County Council.

 In other words, Government, having previously agreed that this issue was one which was relevant to all Cumbrians, has now decided (after Cumbria CC said no) to change the rules and dis-enfranchise two thirds of the Cumbrian electorate.

-Chair Eddie Martin, retired Chair of Cumbria County Council, from Dearham, commented:
+Eddie Martin, retired Chair of Cumbria County Council, from Crosby, commented:

 “As I have stated before, the government’s action in proposing to exclude Cumbria County Council from the process is “astonishingly undemocratic” and whilst politicians talk about the big society and localism they abandon these principles when they do not suit them.”

 John Wilson, a local commercial lawyer and one of the Cumbria Trust’s founders from Keswick, adds:-

 “Anyone can see what is going on here – it is a brazen, shameless, unlawful and outrageous attempt by the Government to usurp our democratic rights to get the result they want.”

 Cumbria Trust is very concerned about the close connections between some politicians in West Cumbria and the nuclear industry and also has grave doubts as to whether truly objective and independent decisions are being taken by all of the West Cumbrian politicians.

 Also as to whether the reliance on the nuclear industry is causing some decisions to be taken when they might not be in other areas which don’t have this reliance.